Logout

 GRI: 2-25; 2-26; 3-3; 409-1

-UN SDG: 8 F
+UN SDG: 5, 8 F

-Relevance to Our Business & Society
+Relevance to Our Business and Society

 Walmart believes business has a responsibility to respect human rights.
-We are committed to respecting human rights in our own operations and to holding our suppliers accountable for respecting the human rights of the people who make the products we source and sell.
+We are committed to respecting human rights in our own operations and holding our suppliers accountable for respecting the human rights of the people who make the products we source and sell.

 Beyond respect, we believe Walmart’s business thrives when our associates, people in our supply chain, customers, and our communities thrive.